You’ve been offered the job. But should you take it?

 This is a difficult question to answer without having experience on the company floor, but knowing what you know about the role, the company structure, and things mentioned in employee reviews, do you feel as though this is a place in which you’ll thrive?

-There’s rarely a hard answer to questions like this, and you’ll be relying on gut feel.
-But if something does feel off, that’s as good a sign as any that this isn’t the right opportunity for you.
+If something does feel off, that’s a potential sign that this isn’t the right opportunity for you.

-Don’t let a general fear of change convince you that there’s a problem with the position.
+Don’t let a general fear of change convince you that there’s a problem with the position, though.
 It’s natural to be a bit anxious when changing roles – even if the new position is going to be great!